PeiyangJian/PeiyangJian.github.io/_pages/about.md

 ## About me
-I'm a fourth year undergraduate, studying modeling the accretion/core formation of proto-earth
+I'm a fourth year undergraduate, studying modeling the accretion/core formation of proto-earth.

 ## Education
 - **2021.09 - 2025.06**